Studies and Special Programs Division

 TRB's Studies and Special Programs Division is led by Stephen Godwin.

-The Studies and Special Programs Division conducts policy studies at the request of the U.S. Congress, executive branch agencies, states, and other sponsors; produces syntheses of current practices in highway, transit, airport operations, and commercial truck and bus safety; and manages Innovations Deserving Exploratory Analysis (IDEA) programs in highways and transit and rail safety.
+The Studies and Special Programs Division conducts policy studies at the request of the U.S. Congress, executive branch agencies, states, and other sponsors; produces syntheses of current practices in highway, transit, and airport operations; and manages Innovations Deserving Exploratory Analysis (IDEA) programs in highways and transit and rail safety.

 With the guidance of committees drawn from the nation’s leading experts, the Policy Studies group produces reports examining complex and controversial transportation issues.
 Studies cover all modes of transportation and a variety of safety, economic, environmental, and research policy issues.
 The U.S. Congress and the executive branch have adopted many recommendations from TRB policy reports, attesting to the substantive value of the findings.
 The Subcommittee on Planning and Policy Review provides oversight for TRB’s policy work.
 Since 1998, all completed policy study reports are posted on the TRB website.
 Informing Transportation Policy Choices, a document that provides an overview of all TRB policy studies from 1983 through 2003, is also posted on the Policy Studies page of the website.

 Under the sponsorship of the Cooperative Research Programs administered by TRB, the Synthesis unit prepares reports on current practice and knowledge for a range of key highway, transit, and airport topics.
 Practitioners and researchers make extensive use of the reports.

 A highway committee, a transit committee, and an airport committee of the Cooperative Research Programs select the study topics each year.
 A consultant experienced in the topic area researches and writes each Synthesis report, with guidance from an expert panel.

 INNOVATIONS DESERVING EXPLORATORY ANALYSIS PROGRAMS